taddison/personal-site/content/blog/2021/10/deploy-an-azure-ad-protected-app-service-website-with-pulumi/index.md

 ## Creating the project

-Start by creating the application, and adding the additional AzureAD we'll need to create the [Azure AD application registration].
+Start by creating the application, and adding the AzureAD package we'll need to create the [Azure AD application registration].

 ```powershell
 pulumi new azure-csharp `